WSO2SADemo/2025-CMB-AI-tutorial/Lab-03-hotel-booking-system/README.md

 - Fine-grained scopes control what each agent can access
 - Tokens are validated at multiple layers to ensure security

-#### 4. **Separation of Concerns**
-- Frontend handles user experience and basic validation
-- AI agents focus on natural language processing and decision-making
-- Backend services handle business logic and data persistence
-- Authentication is centralized through Asgardeo

 ### Data Flow and Security

 1. **User Authentication:** Users authenticate through the frontend, which coordinates with Asgardeo via the Auth Gateway
-2. **Agent Authorization:** When users interact with AI agents, the agents must present valid tokens to access backend services
+2. **Agent Authorization:** When users interact with AI agents, the agents must authorized by users and present valid tokens to access backend services
 3. **Controlled Access:** AI agents can only access backend services through predefined tools, each with specific permissions
 4. **Audit Trail:** All interactions are logged and can be traced back to specific users and agents

 ## Key Security Features

-### Multi-Agent Security
+### Agent Security
 - **Agent Isolation:** Each AI agent operates with its own security context and permissions
 - **Cross-Agent Communication:** Secure communication channels between different AI agents when needed
 - **Centralized Identity Management:** All agent identities managed through a single, secure system